WhyNotHugo/django-todopago/README.rst

 LICENCE
 -------

 Not sure.
-The "todoapago" SDK has no explicit license.
+The "todopago" SDK has no explicit license.
 As per GitHub's TOS, we're free to copy it and reuse it, but that's all I know.